aws-samples/eks-workshop-v2/website/docs/observability/container-insights/visualize-application-metrics-cloudwatch.md

 This configuration leverages the Prometheus [Kubernetes service discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) mechanism to automatically discover all pods with specific annotations.
 This particular configuration will discover any pods with the annotation `prometheus.io/scrape`, and will enrich metrics it scrapes with Kubernetes metadata such as the namespace and pod name.

-For supporting CloudWatch Container Insights Prometheus, we export metrics with specific dimnesions in [Embedded Metric Format - EMF](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format_Specification.html).
+For supporting CloudWatch Container Insights Prometheus, we export metrics with specific dimensions in [Embedded Metric Format - EMF](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format_Specification.html).
 The CloudWatch EMF Exporter converts the metrics data into performance log events with EMF and then sends it directly to a CloudWatch log group using the PutLogEvents API.

 ```bash
 $ kubectl -n other get opentelemetrycollector adot-container-ci -o jsonpath='{.spec.config}' \